Visa policy of Yemen: Non-ordinary passports

 In addition to countries whose citizens are eligible for a visa on arrival, holders of diplomatic, official, service, special passports of Cuba (1 month), Mauritania (1 month), Morocco (1 month), Pakistan (3 months), Turkey (1 month), holders of diplomatic passports of Lebanon (indefinite stay), and holders of Palestine Authority VIP passports (indefinite stay) can obtain a visa on arrival for stays up to the duration listed.

+Electronic visa (e-Visa)

+Yemen introduced an electronic visa system on June 24, 2025, for certain eligible nationals.
+Currently, only tourist group applications submitted by accredited travel agencies are permitted.
+Approved visas can be obtained electronically, but a sticker visa must still be collected from Yemeni embassies or consulates.
+Tourist groups must have at least ten members, round-trip tickets, and travel through a Yemeni agency accredited by the General Authority for Tourism.

+An urgent tourist visa can be issued at border crossings in certain circumstances after approval by the General Authority for Tourism.

 Airside Transit

 Passengers can transit without visa with a confirmed onward ticket for a flight to a third country within 24 hours.
 They must stay in the international transit area of the airport and have documents required for the next destination.